 Exploring Transfer to LSA

 There are a number of ways to explore the U-M campus and get advice on transferring even before you apply.

 Students interested in learning more about transferring to the University are invited to register for Transfer Tuesdays (held monthly).
 Transfer Tuesdays provide opportunities to learn about financial aid, credit transfers, and admissions requirements.
 Students are encouraged to bring a copy of their transcripts to discuss with admissions counselors and credit evaluators.
 Students will participate in a transfer information session, Central Campus Walking Tour, and meet one-on-one with an academic adviser.

 The Undergraduate Research Opportunity Program (UROP) at the University of Michigan offers a 10-week paid Summer Research Fellowship for currently enrolled sophomore and junior community college students interested in transferring to UM-Ann Arbor.
 Research projects are available in all fields, including the social sciences; humanities; engineering; health sciences; and physical, natural, and environmental sciences.

 Transfer Events at Community Colleges

 Representatives from Undergraduate Admissions and LSA will be on hand at most of the transfer fairs at Michigan community colleges and some out-of-state fairs.
 We also collaborate with our community college partners on special events.

 Check out our Transfer Event Calendar to see when we will be at your college.

 Many Michigan community colleges bring groups of students for campus visits.
 If you attend a Michigan community college, check with the advisers and counselors at your college to see if a visit is scheduled.

-For questions about the admissions process and the application, contact the admissions counselor assigned to you by your last name.
+For questions about the admissions process and the application, go to the Office of Undergraduate Admissions website to contact the admissions counselor assigned to you by your last name.